Darapladib for Suppressing Inflammation and Improving Outcomes in CAD: A Hope for STABILITY?

 - O'Donoghue ML, Braunwald E, White HD, et al. Effect of darapladib on major coronary events after an acute coronary syndrome: the SOLID-TIMI 52 randomized clinical trial.
 JAMA 2014;312:1006-15.

-Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Aortic Surgery, Lipid Metabolism, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Lipid Metabolism, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine

 Keywords: 1-Alkyl-2-acetylglycerophosphocholine Esterase, Angina, Unstable, Asthma, Benzaldehydes, Coronary Artery Bypass, Coronary Artery Disease, C-Reactive Protein, Diabetes Mellitus, Diarrhea, Hospitalization, Inflammation, Interleukin-6, Lipoproteins, LDL, Myocardial Infarction, Oximes, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Phospholipase A2 Inhibitors, Plaque, Atherosclerotic, Renal Insufficiency, Chronic, Stroke, Telephone